flammy/fsapi/FSAPI.md

 The -1 Parameter is the Start-Value, you could provide 4 to get all items with an index greater 4.

+The following field types are known:

+ 1. folder
+ 2. mp3
+ 3. mp4

 Method: LIST_GET_NEXT